danielkarlkvist/danielkarlkvist.github.io/README.md

 # danielkarlkvist portfolio website
-This website was created to display some of the projects I have done over the years.
+This website was created to display some of the projects I have done over the years and will be updated as I create more projects in the future.
 However, anyone is welcome to use the code available here.

 ## URL
 Should eventually be available at danielkarlkvist.com. </br>